malishav/OSCOAP/draft-selander-ace-object-security.md

 This memo defines Object Security of CoAP (OSCOAP), a data object based security protocol, protecting CoAP message exchanges end-to-end, across intermediary nodes.
 An analysis of end-to-end security for CoAP messages through intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}, this specification addresses the forwarding case.

-The solution provides an in-layer security protocol for CoAP which does not depend on underlying layers and is therefore favorable for providing security for "CoAP over foo", e.g. CoAP messages passing over both reliable and unreliable transport, CoAP over IEEE 802.15.4 IE {{I-D.bormann-6lo-coap-802-15-ie}}.
+The solution provides an in-layer security protocol for CoAP which does not depend on underlying layers and is therefore favorable for providing security for "CoAP over foo", e.g. CoAP messages passing over both unreliable and reliable transport {{I-D.ietf-core-coap-tcp-tls}}, CoAP over IEEE 802.15.4 IE {{I-D.bormann-6lo-coap-802-15-ie}}.

 OSCOAP builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}}, providing end-to-end encryption, integrity, and replay protection.
 The use of OSCOAP is signaled with the CoAP option Object-Security, also defined in this memo.
 The solution transforms an unprotected CoAP message into a protected CoAP message in the following way: the unprotected CoAP message is protected by including payload (if present), certain options, and header fields in a COSE object.
 The message fields that have been encrypted are removed from the message whereas the Object-Security option and the COSE object are added.
 We call the result the "protected" CoAP message.
 Thus OSCOAP is a security protocol based on the exchange of protected CoAP messages (see {{oscoap-ex}}).